Correlation Between Eastman Chemical and Quaker Chemical

 Strong

 Over the last 90 days Quaker Chemical has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite latest unsteady performance, the Stock's basic indicators remain stable and the current disturbance on Wall Street may also be a sign of long-run gains for the company stockholders.
+Despite latest fragile performance, the Stock's basic indicators remain stable and the current disturbance on Wall Street may also be a sign of long-run gains for the company stockholders.

 Eastman Chemical and Quaker Chemical Volatility Contrast